Towards the non-perturbative cosmological bootstrap: Quantum field theory in de Sitter

-so we conclude that in these coordinates dS is conformally equivalent to (part of) the Minkowski cylinder.
+with $\tau \in(-\pi/2,\pi/2)$ .
+We conclude that in these coordinates dS is conformally equivalent to (part of) the Minkowski cylinder.
 This observation is important in the analysis of conformal field theories in dS (see section \ref{sec:CFTdS}).

 Finally, it will be useful to foliate dS using flat slices.
-To be precise, such foliations only cover half of de Sitter space.
+This can be done by

+for $\mu = 1,\ldots,d$.
 For definiteness, we will pick the Poincar\'{e} patch covering $X^0 + X^{d+1} \geq 0$.
-This region is causally complete, in the sense that it is impossible to send a message to the other patch with $X^0 + X^{d+1} < 0$.
-Its parametrization in terms of \emph{conformal} or \emph{Poincar\'{e} coordinates} $\eta < 0$ and $x^\mu \in \mbb{R}^d$ reads
+So, strictly speaking, such foliations only cover half of de Sitter space.
+However, this region is causally complete, in the sense that it is impossible to send a message to the other patch with $X^0 + X^{d+1} < 0$.
+This parametrization is called \emph{conformal} or \emph{Poincar\'{e} coordinates} in which $\eta < 0$ and $x^\mu \in \mbb{R}^d$.

 The coordinate $\eta$ plays the role of a conformal time, whereas the $x^\mu$ are spatial coordinates.
-This leads to the conformally flat metric:
+Poincare coordinates have the conformally flat metric of

-This will be the main coordinate system we use throughout this paper, as it makes manifest the conformal symmetry of the late time boundary $\eta=0$.
+This will be the main coordinate system we use throughout this paper, as it makes the conformal symmetry of the late-time boundary $\eta=0$ manifest.
 Global and conformal coordinates are related via the dictionary

 which maps the late-time Poincar\'{e} patch to the subset of global coordinates satisfying $y^{d+1} + \tanh(t) \geq 0$.
-Figure~\ref{fig:cylinder} shows a picture of dS${}_{d+1}$ in the global coordinates of Eq.~\reef{eq:conformalMetric}, along with a Penrose diagram which shows timeslices with $\eta = \text{constant}$.
+Figure~\ref{fig:cylinder} shows a picture of dS${}_{d+1}$ in the global coordinates of eq.~\reef{eq:conformalMetric}, along with a Penrose diagram which shows timeslices with $\eta = \text{constant}$.

+Let us draw your attention to the connection between dS and a sphere.
+At the level of embedding space, they are related by the Wick rotation $X^0 \to i X^0$.
+Moreover, the corresponding coordinates and metrics map to each other by the Wick rotation $t \to i \theta $ in \eqref{eq:globalMetric} with $\theta \in [-\frac{\pi}{2}, \frac{\pi}{2})$.\footnote{This argument does not work for Poincare coordinates because these only cover half of the space, namely the points that satisfy $X^0 + X^{d+1} \geq 0$.} In other words, Euclidean dS is indeed the sphere.